jahaltom/mtDNA-Pre-term-birth-association-/README.md

 Number of Fisher Scoring iterations: 2

 ```
+### Predicting gestational age using (PCA All Populations, Sub Haplogropup, and sex)

 ```
 > glm.fit=glm(gday~SubHap + sex  + PC1.M_All  + PC2.M_All  + PC3.M_All  + PC4.M_All  + PC5.M_All , data=df  )
 > summary (glm.fit )